Dragonmystic707/exalted-reincarnated/docs/System/Encounters.md

 <tbody>
 <tr class="odd">
 <td><strong>Abstract Antagonists<br />
 </strong>It is easy to recognize an antagonist when it is an individual.
-However, Antagonists can be anything--from mobs of people to an avalanche to Time itself closing off a Key Issue.</td>
+However, Antagonists can be anything—from mobs of people to an avalanche to Time itself closing off a Key Issue.</td>
 </tr>
 </tbody>
 </table>